-As you probably know the 6-credit Diversity Curriculum Requirement (DCR) will be replacing the current 1-credit E. Pluribus Unum (EPU) requirement.
-The new diversity requirement will be effective for incoming students beginning in the 2011-12 academic year.
-Here are a few important points to consider while advising our incoming freshmen class and transfer students.
+The 6-credit Diversity Curriculum Requirement (DCR) has replaced the 1-credit E. Pluribus Unum (EPU) requirement.
+The diversity requirement is effective for incoming students beginning in the 2011-12 academic year.
+Here are a few important points to consider while advising our incoming first year class and transfer students.

-- The new requirement only impacts students who enter the university in the Fall of 2011 or later.
-Requirements for current students have not changed and these students will need to take a 1-credit EPU course as they have in the past.
+- The requirement only affects students who enter the university in the Fall of 2011 or later.
+Requirements for students entering the university before the fall of 2011 have not changed and these students will need to take a 1-credit EPU course as they have in the past.

 - DCR, EPU and GDST course attributes are not interchangeable.
 Current students cannot take a course with a DCR attribute to satisfy their EPU requirement.
 Further, courses that satisfy the Gender and Diversity Studies (GDST) minor do not automatically count as DCR courses (unless they have successfully gone through the DCR approval process).

 - As with any other core requirement, students have their entire tenure while at Xavier to complete the DCR requirement.
 There is no reason why a student must complete this requirement during their first year.

 Please share this information with advisors in your departments/programs and let us know of any questions or concerns you may have.